ooni/spec/data-formats/df-000-base.md

     "data_format_version": "0.1.0|0.2.0",

-    "annotations": "Optional map of user provided key-value annotations to the report that" "provide metadata to this measurement.
-Apps SHOULD always add to the map of" "annotations the platform, which could be one of: macos, linux, windows, ios, android, lepidopter",
+    "annotations": "Optional map of key-value annotations to the report that" "provide metadata to this measurement.
+Apps SHOULD always add to the map of" "annotations the platform, which could be one of: macos, linux, windows, ios, android, lepidopter. " "Users may want to add more annotations",

     "report_filename": "{bucket_date}/{timestamp as '%Y%m%dT%h%M%sZ'}-{probe_cc}-{probe_asn}-{test_name}-{report_id}-{data_format_version}-{probe|backend}.json",